codewithelmor/csharp-ilist-list/README.md

 intList.Add(2);
 ```

-In general, if you only need the features provided by the IList interface and want to be more flexible with the underlying implementation, you might choose to work with IList.
-However, if you need a dynamic array-based implementation with additional features, you would use the List class.
+In general, if you only need the features provided by the IList interface and want to be **`more flexible with the underlying implementation`**, you might choose to work with IList.
+However, if you need a **`dynamic array-based implementation with additional features`**, you would use the List class.